alphahex99/Supcom2Cards/README.md

 * Fistoosh: Massive buffs to Reload time, ATKSPD, Bullet speed
 * Half Baked: Block buffed, but has a chance to fail
 * Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds
-* Harvog: Extra burst and less Reload time
+* Harvog: Extra bullet and less Reload time
 * Hunker: Increase block duration but move slower while blocking
 * Jackhammer: Standing still grants huge buffs to DMG & HP
 * Jump Jets: Allows you to fly after jumping